HRI-EU/JSEN/README.md

 Installation
 ===================================
-JSEN can be installed simply by copying the `src` folder into your projects or by using `npm`.
+JSEN can be installed simply by copying the `src` folder into your projects or by using `npm install https://github.com/HRI-EU/JSEN`.

 Documentation
 ===================================